Denis535/ProjectArchitectureDesigner/Readme.md

 # The overview

 The **ProjectArchitecture** package allows you to describe the complex hierarchical architecture with a very, very simple code.
-Thanks to the Roslyn source generator we can now generate anything based on your very simple code.
+Thanks to the Roslyn source generator we can now generate code of any complexity based on your simple code.

 It will give you:
  - The readable list of all types.